Among the cryptocurrency community, there is a large group who believe that Ethereum will one day have the largest market cap of all.

 You don’t need to report a credit score or go through a lengthy approval process.
 Borrowers simply put their blockchain-based assets up as collateral in a smart contract and are quickly matched with capital from an extensive network of qualified lenders.

 Salt is scheduled to roll out their platform with BTC collateralized loans in Q4 2017, adding Ethereum collateralized loans in Q1 2018 and more altcoin collateralized loans in Q3 2018.
-Salt launched just a few months ago in October 2017, so their high ranking among Ethereum-based tokens indicates that the project has received a lot of positive attention.
+Salt launched in October 2017 and received a lot of positive attention, breaking into the top 10 of Ethereum-based tokens in December 2017.

 Golem’s plan is to create a global, open-sourced, decentralized supercomputer that can be used by anybody who has internet access.